jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

 In absence of size, the net is assumed to be the scalar type.

-As an example of a mixed-style modeling, following diagram shows how one can build a 3-to1 multiplexer using multiple instances of 2-to-1 multiplexer.
+As an example of mixed-style modeling, the following diagram shows how one can build a 3-to-1 multiplexer using multiple instances of a 2-to-1 multiplexer.
 It also shows the symbol and the truth table.

 <div align=center><img src="imgs/v3/5.png" alt="drawing" width="700"/></div>

-In the above diagram, u, v, w are data inputs whereas S0, S1 are select signals, and the output is m.
-It uses two instances of 2-to-1 multiplexer.
+In the above diagram, u, v, and w are data inputs whereas S0, and S1 are select signals, and the output is m.
+It uses two instances of a 2-to-1 multiplexer.

 ### Part 1-4-1

-Create a top-level Verilog module with three data inputs (u, y, w), two select inputs (s0, s1), and one bit output (m) using the previously defined 2-to-1 multiplexer.
+Create a top-level Verilog module with three data inputs (u, y, w), two select inputs (s0, s1), and one-bit output (m) using the previously defined 2-to-1 multiplexer.
 You can use any style designed 2-to-1 multiplexer (1-1, 2-1, or 3-1).
 Wire them up as shown in the above diagram.

 **lab1_4_1**